What do you pay and what does it pay for?

 UNSW cannot issue invoices for voluntary upfront tuition payments.

-Here are the 2018 tuition fees by Faculty for International fee paying students.
-You can also use the Fee Estimator as a guide to help you understand your fee liability.
+Here are the 2019 tuition fees by Faculty for International fee paying students.